Krishna Byre Gowda: Political career

-Krishna Byre Gowda was elected as a Minister of Agriculture in Chief Minister Siddaramaiah's Cabinet on 18 May 2013, at the very young age of 40.
+Krishna Byre Gowda was elected as a minister of agriculture in Chief Minister Siddaramaiah's Cabinet on 18 May 2013, at the very young age of 40.
 During this time he came up with various initiatives to promote the native grain 'Millet' and bring it back into people's diets.
-Krishna Byre Gowda believed that in a water deficient state like Karnataka, this crop has a potential to go a long way as it just uses 25% of water to grow in comparison with rice.
-During his tenure, 20 Millet Melas at various locations across Karnataka were organized and the '1st Organic and Millet International Trade Fair' was organized which attracted over 2 lakh visitors and generated businesses worth 110 Crores.
+Krishna Byre Gowda believed that in a water-deficient state like Karnataka, this crop has a potential to go a long way as it just uses 25% of water to grow in comparison with rice.
+During his tenure, 20 Millet Melas at various locations across Karnataka were organized and the '1st Organic and Millet International Trade Fair' was organized which attracted over 2 lakh visitors and generated businesses worth 110 crores.
 As the Minister of Agriculture, he is also known for connecting 157 agricultural markets through the online market system "e-mandi".
 The "e-market" concept has now been recognized by the Centre and has led to 38% increase in farmer's income.
 Between 2013 and 2018, 13 out of 16 lake rejuvenation projects were carried out.
-He introduced a 'Debt Waiver Scheme' in which debt worth 8165 Crores was waived-off benefitting nearly 22,27,506 farmers across the State.
+He introduced a 'Debt Waiver Scheme' in which debt worth 8165 crores was waived-off benefitting nearly 22,27,506 farmers across the State.

 He also introduced Krushi Bhagya to provide farmers with farm ponds locally known as "Krishi Hondas" not only to protect crops during severe droughts but also to ensure a good yield.
 This had resulted in over 20% higher yield in the crops and also protected the crops in the times of famine and drought.

-He also served as the Minister for Rural Development, Law and Parliament Affairs in the cabinet of H. D. Kumaraswamy between 2018 and 2019.
+He also served as the minister for rural development, law and parliament affairs in the cabinet of H. D. Kumaraswamy between 2018 and 2019.

-Under his initiative Jalamrutha program was initiated to construct 2 Lakh public water harvesting structures along with rejuvenation of over 20000 water bodies across Karnataka.
+Under his initiative Jalamrutha program was initiated to construct 2 lakh public water harvesting structures along with rejuvenation of over 20,000 water bodies across Karnataka.

-Under his initiative, he also launched Swachameva Jayathe Campaign towards segregation of waste across 1000 Gram Panchayaths in Karnataka.
+Under his initiative, he also launched Swachameva Jayathe Campaign towards segregation of waste across 1000 gram panchayaths in Karnataka.

-Krishna Byre Gowda served as the President of Karnataka Pradesh Youth Congress between 2007 and 2011, and as General Secretary of the Karnataka Pradesh Congress Committee between 2012 & 2014.
+Krishna Byre Gowda served as the president of Karnataka Pradesh Youth Congress between 2007 and 2011, and as general secretary of the Karnataka Pradesh Congress Committee between 2012 and 2014.